epthed/GhostSystem-web/README.md

 # ghostsystem-web

 This is the frontend for GhostSystem.
-Soon to be hosted at ghostsystem-web.herokuapp.com
+Is hosted at https://ghostsystem-web.herokuapp.com

 All music is copyright Karl Casey @ White Bat Audio